holuwateemeeleyin/holuwateemeeleyin/README.md

 **DevOps | SRE | Platform Engineer**

-I’m passionate about building resilient systems and automating away the toil.
+I am passionate about building resilient systems and automating away the toil.
 Currently, I'm deep-diving into the world of Cloud Native and Go.

 ---

 ### 🚀 What I'm Up To
 * 🌱 **Learning:** Golang, Docker, and Kubernetes (CKA/CKAD path).
 * 💞️ **Collaboration:** Open to projects involving Automation, CI/CD pipelines, or SRE tooling.
 * 🔭 **Goal:** Building scalable, self-healing infrastructure.